dougeby/IntuneDocs/intune/device-profiles.md

 - macOS
 - Windows 8.1 (import only)

+## eSIM cellular

+[eSIM cellular profiles](esim-device-configuration.md) shows you how to enable and use eSIM on your managed devices for Internet and data access.
+After getting activation codes from your mobile operator, you can use Intune to import these activation codes, and then assign to your devices.

+This feature supports:
+- Windows 10 and later

 ## Education
 [Education settings - Windows 10](education-settings-configure.md) configure options for the [Windows Take a Test app](https://education.microsoft.com/gettrained/win10takeatest).
 When you configure these options, no other apps can run on the device until the test is complete.